Benefits of Joining the Challenge

 - Certificate of competition and personalized reference letter

 Application Period: The application period is open throughout September.
-The deadline for 2018-19 applications is September 28th at 5 pm.
+The deadline for 2019-20 applications is coming soon.

 The three key areas of leadership are: